 Numedalslågen, often referred to as Lågen, is among Norway’s longest rivers.
 From its sources on the mountain plateau of Hardangervidda, the Lågen runs more than 350 kilometers in a Southern/Southeastern direction, until the river ends its journey in the Larvik Fjord.
-Salmon, however, only run approximately 70 kilometers, from the mouth of the river to the village of Hvittingfoss where they are stopped by a massive waterfall and a hydro power plant.
+Salmon, however, only run approximately 70 kilometers, from the mouth of the river to the village of Hvittingfoss where they are stopped by a massive waterfall and a hydro.

 Waterproof AS offers fishing in fine pools like Rien and Grinievja, while the Stubben Pool – once a favourite among 19th Century British anglers – is available through an online booking system.
 Please scroll down for links.